 - Training: comprehensive training on all parts of the position.

-- District Chair Meetings: facilitation of opportunities to interact with other District Chairs, gain clarification on duties or responsibilities, and share best practices.
+- Scholarship Chair Meetings: facilitation of opportunities to interact with other Scholarship Chairs, gain clarification on duties or responsibilities, and share best practices.

 - Materials for outreach to alumni and applicants: approved text, flyers, and templates.

-- Leads for volunteer recruitment: a list of volunteers currently in your district, distributed for the sole purpose of recruiting alumni volunteers (contingent upon signing the Data Management Protocol Agreement).
+- Leads for volunteer recruitment: a list of volunteers currently in your region, distributed for the sole purpose of recruiting alumni volunteers (contingent upon signing the Data Management Protocol Agreement).